"I had a very good experience on this unforgettable expedition. The trip was well organized and I liked the leader. He was full of energy and humour."

 Lhasa option:If you wish to add on a tour of the ancient city of Lhasa before arriving at basecamp, this is easily arranged so please let us know.
 Most people will prefer to fly to Kathmandu first to take advantage of the excellent equipment shopping there, then fly to Lhasa.
 The price includes a spectacular flight from Kathmandu to Lhasa over the Mount Everest massif.
 Some people prefer to fly to Lhasa from another city in China and we can also assist you with these arrangements.

-Basecamp and advanced basecamp: Features your own private sleeping tent that will be all your own, not needing to be shared with anyone.
+Basecamp: Features your own private sleeping tent that will be all your own, not needing to be shared with anyone.
+Advanced basecamp tents are based on a sharing basis.
 We have comfortable, heated dining tents with tables and chairs where our cooks and waiters will serve you delicious meals.

 Trek to advanced basecamp: A beautiful trek to the base of the highest peak in the world.
 This trek is very accomplishable by the average person who enjoys walking.
 Normally, you never step on snow and there is no climbing, only walking on moraine trails.
 From basecamp we trek up the amazing Rongbuk glacier, also known as the "Golden Highway", where there are gorgeous views of stunning peaks in the area, including Lakpa-Ri and all of its "Little Sisters", as well as Changtse and of course Everest.
 At 6,400 meters/21,000 feet, Advanced Basecamp (ABC) must be the highest basecamp in the world (Photo right by Tunc Findik: Slightly above ABC, one of our Everest climbing expedition members is heading up to ascend the North Col, where camp 1 is located at 7000 metres/23,000 feet). back to top